OnbeU/bcamp-materials/content/en/docs/Iteration 6 Start/Create a New Service.md

     }
 }
 ```
-- Pact Provider Test project changes.<a name="csharp-pactprovidertestchanges"></a>
+- Pact Test project changes.<a name="csharp-pacttestprojectchanges"></a>

   We are using PACTNET library for our Pact contract testing.
 Pactnet library needs different packages based on your operating system.
-We need to update our pact provider test project to add conditional packages.
-Add/Update the pact provider test csproj file with the following content.
+We need to update pact provider and consumer test projects to add conditional packages.
+Add/Update the pact test csproj files with the following content.

 ```
  <PackageReference Include="PactNet.Linux.x64" Version="3.0.0" Condition="$([MSBuild]::IsOsPlatform('Linux'))" />